FMZennaro/CategoricalCausalAbstraction/README.md

 6. **Reviewing forms of consistency**: Assessment of the quality of an abstraction in the framework of [Rischel2020] is based on the evaluation of interventional consistency.
 In this notebook we review different types of consistency (observational, interventional, and counterfactual) in the context of abstraction.

+P1. **Motivating example**: code and simulation in support for the paper [Zennaro2022a]

+X1. **GA Abstraction Learning.ipynb**: preliminary attempt at solving an abstraction learning problem using a genetic algorithm.

 ## Disclaimers